dstroud/dreamsequence/README.md

 Requirements: Monome Norns and Grid

-Optional: Crow, Just Friends, MIDI sequencer/controller
+Optional: Crow, Just Friends, CV and/or MIDI sequencers/controllers